bassanilab/NewAnce/README.md

 Instead of being calculated with the available Comet PSMs, score histograms are imported.
 This is useful in case there is not enough data to build them.
 NewAnce provides default histograms for high resolution OrbiTrap immunopeptidomics data.
 Otherwise a user can create histograms by analysing a larger datasets 20+ runs and exporing the histograms with the -repH option.
-When imporing histograms the histogram settings are changed.
+When imporing histograms the histogram settings -maxDC,-maxSP,-maxXC,-maxZ,-minDC,-minSP,-minXC,-minZ,-nrDCB,-nrSPB,-nrXCB are overwritten.
 ```

 ```